What is Distributed Denial of Service DDoS Attack?

 What is DDoS?

-The DDoS is actually a typical DoS attack.
-The difference between DoS and DDoS is the use of multiple computers.
+Furthermore, attackers can rent a Botnet for DDoS attacks.
+This is a specific type of DoS attack.
+The main difference lies in the use of multiple computers.

 Operation Logic